-The following options consider how to set the management triggers in Amendment 7.
-Upon reaching any (or all) of the specified management triggers, the Board is required to alter the management program to ensure the objectives of Amendment 7 are achieved.
+The management triggers are intended to keep the Board accountable.
+Upon reaching any (or all) of the specified management triggers, the Board is required to alter the management program, except when certain conditions are met (described below under Deferred Management Action), to ensure the objectives of Amendment 7 are achieved.
 It is important to note that the Board is not limited to taking action only when a management trigger is tripped.